top of page

 Please No talking on cell phones in the studio (please go outside)

-Bullying, harrassment or toxic behavior of any kind is not tolerated and will result in loss of membership.
+Bullying, harassment or toxic behavior of any kind is not tolerated and will result in loss of membership.

-Always leave yourself a minimum of 20 minutes to proporly clean up before leaving.
+Always leave yourself a minimum of 20 minutes to properly clean up before leaving.

 ** Please be aware that your studio membership can be revoked and cancelled at anytime for not adhearing to the safety/cleaning standards of the studio.
 Clay dust/silica can cause health problems.
 We do our best to maintian a clean studio but all of the members are responsible to vigilantly adhear to these rules and cleaning standards.